UltimateSeeSharp/MidJourney-Image-Generator/README.md

 ### Warnings

 If you start a bot you have to close it again!
-It could run in background (You can you Force Stop for all processes to close)
+It could be running in the background (You can use force stop for all processes to close)